Other sections in MBA:

 3.On return, students will write an individual reflective paper

-There is an additional charge for this elective option.
+There is an additional charge for this elective option which is in the region of £2000 per student.

 History and development of Quality Improvement Science